 GBP/USD is trading sideways in the Thursday session.
 Currently, the pair is trading at 1.3039, up 0.02% on the day.

 It has been a rough week for British indicators, but the pound has still managed to hold its own against the U.S. dollar.
-The week started with a soft GDP report, showing that the British economy declined 0.3% in November, and there was more bad news on Wednesday, as consumer inflation slowed to just 1.3% in December.
+The week started with a soft GDP report, showing that the British economy declined 0.3% in November.
+There was no relief on the inflation front, as consumer inflation slowed to just 1.3% in December.
 This marked the lowest level since November 2016.
 Inflation was running at a healthy clip of 2.0% in mid-2019, but dropped sharply in the second half the year, as the British economy has been struggling.
 Will retail sales salvage a rough week?
 Analysts expect a strong rebound in December, after back-to-back declines.
 The estimate stands at 0.5 percent.

 Pacific Currencies – Daily Summary